Coarse Information Design: Coarse Mechanism Design

 \section{Coarse Mechanism Design}

 Our characterization of dual expectations has implications beyond persuasion models.
-In particular, we can adapt the minorant function approach to study mechanism design problems where the agent's payoff is linear in his private type and where the contract space is constrained to be finite.
-We illustrate this with a simple model of nonlinear pricing with a finite menu (\cite{BergemannShenXuYeh2012a,BergemannYehZhang2021} and \cite{Wong2014}).\footnote{ \cite{BoltonDewatripont2005} provides several applications in contract theory that inherits similar structures, e.g. credit rationing, optimal taxation and monopoly regulation.} Our main objective is to demonstrate the transferability of our analytical framework to an analogous coarse mechanism design problem.
+In particular, we can adapt the minorant function approach to study mechanism design problems where the agent's payoff is linear in her private type and where the contract space is constrained to be finite.
+We illustrate this with a simple model of nonlinear pricing with a finite menu.\footnote{ \cite{Wong2014} uses the first-order approach to derive results for this problem.
+He mainly focuses on the marginal benefit from increasing the size of the menu, and discusses the approximation property when $N$ grows large. \cite{BergemannYehZhang2021} study a linear-quadratic version of this model using the quantization approach. \cite{BergemannHeumannMorris2025} show the optimality of endogenously coarse menu when the seller can jointly design the information structure and selling mechanism.} Our main objective is to demonstrate the transferability of our analytical framework to an analogous coarse mechanism design problem.

 Consider the classic nonlinear pricing model of \cite{MussaRosen1978}.
 A seller supplies products to a continuum of buyers with unit demand.
-Each buyer has private information about his preference type $\theta \in [0,1]$, distributed according to $F$ with a continuous density function $f$.
+Each buyer has private information about her preference type $\theta \in [0,1]$, distributed according to $F$ with a continuous density function $f$.
 The seller designs a menu that specifies a set of quality and price pairs $\{(q_i,p_i)\}_{i \in \Sigma}$.
 A buyer with type $\theta$ who chooses a specific pair $(q,p)$ from the menu receives the payoff $ \theta v(q) - p $.
 Seller's production cost of supplying quality $q$ is $c(q)$.
 For simplicity, we assume $v$ and $c$ are twice differentiable with $v'>0$, $v''<0$, $c'>0$, $c''>0$, and $v(0)=c(0)=0$.
-Additionally, we impose the constraint that the seller can only offer menus with a finite number of options, i.e., $|\Sigma| \le N$, as introduced in \cite{BergemannShenXuYeh2012a,BergemannYehZhang2021} and \cite{Wong2014}.\footnote{ \cite{Wong2014} uses the first-order approach to derive results for this problem.
-He mainly focuses on the marginal benefit from increasing the size of the menu, and discusses the approximation property when $N$ grows large. \cite{BergemannYehZhang2021} study a linear-quadratic version of this model using the quantization approach. } Throughout our discussion, we focus on the profit-maximizing menu for the seller; the analysis can be readily adapted to study welfare maximization by a planner.
+Additionally, we impose the constraint that the seller can only offer menus with a finite number of options, i.e., $|\Sigma| \le N$.
+Throughout our discussion, we focus on the profit-maximizing menu for the seller; the analysis can be readily adapted to study welfare maximization by a planner.

 By the revelation principle, we can focus on direct mechanisms $\{q(\theta),p(\theta)\}$, where $q(\cdot)$ and $p(\cdot)$ are step functions because the menu is constrained to be finite.
 In fact, we can further restrict our attention to (weakly) increasing allocation rule $q(\theta)$, as any such rule is implementable by adjusting the transfers $p(\theta)$.
 For each incentive compatible allocation $q(\theta)$, the seller's profit takes the well-known formula,